tygerfox/steamiconrecovery/README.md

 ## How to use
 Just download the [genicons.ps1](https://raw.githubusercontent.com/tygerfox/steamiconrecovery/main/genicons.ps1) file and place it in the directory with the shortcuts that are missing an icon.
 (This is probably just you're desktop.)
 Then run the script with powershell.
+This will download the missing icons and place in the right steam directory.

+## Troubleshooting
 If PowerShell refuses to run the script have a look at [this](https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts) forum post to find out how to unlock unsigned PowerShell scripts.

 ## How it works